How to Beat Bedtime Procrastination

 3 Tips on How to Stop Revenge Bedtime Procrastination

-Set Up “Bedtime” Mode On Your Smartphone
+Set Up “Bedtime” Mode on Your Smartphone

 There’s nothing worse than seeing your phone screen light up as you receive notifications late at night.
 Having your phone on normal mode at night is a surefire way to encourage your mind to stay active leading to sleep procrastination.
 That’s why you should always set up the “bedtime” mode on your phone before sleep.